katydecorah/katydecorah.github.io/code/_posts/2014-07-26-static-mapbox-for-jekyll.md

 {% endif %} {% endraw %}
 ```

-I placed my public api token and mapid in my config file, so that I can quickly edit those items when necessary.
+I placed my public API token and mapid in my config file, so that I can quickly edit those items when necessary.

 Now a static Mapbox map will generate when I create a post that has coordinates defined in the front matter.